 - Success!
 A single potential source is found in your open Excel files.
 In this case, your data is updated.

 - No potential sources are found, in which case you can use the Go to Source button to find out which file was last used as the source, who last updated it, and the date/time of the last update.

-- Several potential sources are found, in which case Go to Source/Link Information will also be helpful to select the correct one.
-This lists all potential sources and previews the potential sources for you to choose from.
+- Several potential sources are found, in which case, Go to Source/Link Information will also be helpful to select the correct one.
+This lists all possible sources and previews the potential sources for you to choose from.
 This can occur when several versions of the same file are opened simultaneously.

 Update multiple or all items in your document